 Coverage cloud report are a great way to work out the classes that form major risks (low coverage but high complexity) to your project and its packages, and also to highlight potential quick wins for increasing the overall project or per-package coverage.
 The coverage cloud report can be generated by right clicking on your Clover-enabled project in the Coverage Explorer view or Test Run Explorer view and selecting Generate Coverage Cloud.

 Coverage Treemap Report

 The coverage treemap report allows simultaneous comparison of classes and package by complexity and by code coverage.
-The treemap is divided by package (labelled) and then further divided by class (unlabelled).
+The treemap is divided by package (labeled) and then further divided by class (unlabeled).
 The size of the package or class indicates its complexity (larger squares indicate great complexity).
-Colours indicate the level of coverage (bright green - most covered, bright red - uncovered).
+Colors indicate the level of coverage (bright green - most covered, bright red - uncovered).